Japan PM Abe wants to hold summit with China at APEC

-TOKYO Japanese Prime Minister Shinzo Abe said on Monday he wanted to hold a summit with China at the APEC leaders meeting in Beijing in November to improve relations strained by territorial and security issues, but drew a cool response from China.
+TOKYO Japanese Prime Minister Shinzo Abe said on Monday he wants to hold a summit with China at the APEC leaders meeting in Beijing in November to improve relations strained by territorial and security issues.

 "It is a great pity that we have not been able to have a leaders' summit," Abe told a parliamentary committee.

 "We need to return to the basics of a strategic relationship of mutual respect.
-I would like to have a summit in Beijing this November at the time of the APEC meeting," he said, referring to the Asia Pacific Economic Cooperation forum annual summit.
+I would like to have a summit in Beijing this November at the time of the APEC meeting."

-China's Foreign Ministry said it had expressed its view on the issue many times already, though stopped short of outright rejecting the request.

-"The Japanese side should take real steps and work hard to banish the political obstacles which affect the development of bilateral ties," it said in a statement faxed to Reuters.

 Abe also touched on the strong economic ties between the two nations and said that their relationship was unbreakable.